 Those therefore who possess both an elementary knowledge of Fortran and a sufficient grasp of how objects can be mathematically defined, can create many new objects simply by modifying slightly the examples which have just been described.

-However, they may prefer to employ the ShapeMaker utility, first supplied with PHOENICS version 3.4.
+However, they may prefer to employ the PHOENICS ShapeMaker utility.

-This interactive program allows objects of many different shapes and sizes to be created by way of dialog boxes.
+This program, which may be run either interactively or in command-file mode, allows objects of many different shapes and sizes to be created.